suffolklibraries/sljekyll/new-suggestions/articles/_posts/2018-07-17-in-the-media-5.md

 ## [<cite>The Good Son</cite>, by Yu-Jeong Jeong & Chi-Young Kim (trans.)](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2360436)

-You-jeong Jeong is South Korea’s bestselling crime novelist.
+Yu-Jeong Jeong is South Korea’s bestselling crime novelist.
 If you have tired of Scandi crime I would urge you to try this one.
 The premise is not the most original – a man wakes up covered in blood and with a dead body beside him - but there is enough here to interest the most jaded crime reader.

 ## [<cite>Frida Kahlo: making her self up</cite>, by Frida Kahlo, Claire Wilcox & Circe Henestrosa](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2400596)